DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Experiment

 \subsection{Ablation Experiment}

-Ablation settings and results (Table~\ref{tab:ablation}) are detailed in Appendix~\ref{sec:ablation_detials}, revealing that: \textbf{Meta-Controller is crucial.} Removing it causes the most severe performance degradation, confirming its essential role in dynamically orchestrating the exploration-exploitation trade-off. \textbf{Both conditions are necessary but asymmetric:} Removing the confidence condition (CC) causes a more substantial performance drop than removing the exploration condition (EC), validating our hybrid design.
-This indicates that mitigating S1's overconfidence is slightly more critical than targeted exploration for robust performance. \textbf{Cognitive State design is vital.} Replacing it with the raw belief state causes catastrophic performance collapse, confirming the necessity of our low dimensional, interpretable representation.
-While the learned alternative performs reasonably well, it still underperforms our hand-designed features, justifying our cognitively inspired approach. \textbf{All state dimensions contribute meaningfully.} Removing any single dimension causes noticeable performance degradation, with dialog progress ($d_t$) being the most impactful individual component, followed by user uncertainty ($u_t$) and slot dependency ($\rho_t$). \textbf{Knowledge Distillation enables continuous improvement.} Disabling it reduces final performance, confirming its role in facilitating long term efficiency gains through systematic learning from S2's demonstrations.
+Ablation results are shown in Table~\ref{tab:ablation}, and detailed settings are in Appendix~\ref{sec:ablation_detials}.
+The results reveal that: \textbf{Meta-Controller is crucial.} Removing it causes the most severe performance degradation, confirming its essential role in dynamically orchestrating the exploration-exploitation trade-off. \textbf{Both conditions are necessary but asymmetric:} Removing Condition 1 (EC) eliminates the bandit-inspired exploration bonus from Eq.~\ref{eq:balance_criterion}, while removing Condition 2 (CC) disables the aleatoric uncertainty safeguard, a distinction rooted in Bayesian RL theory~\citep{dearden1998bayesian}.
+Removing the confidence condition (CC) causes a more substantial performance drop than removing the exploration condition (EC), validating our hybrid design.
+This indicates that mitigating S1's overconfidence is slightly more critical than targeted exploration for robust performance.
+In depth error analysis (Appendix~\ref{sec:cc_error_analysis}) reveals that CC primarily prevents catastrophic failures in states with high cognitive uncertainty. \textbf{Cognitive State design is vital.} Replacing it with the raw belief state causes catastrophic performance collapse, confirming the necessity of our low-dimensional, interpretable representation.
+While the learned alternative performs reasonably well, it still underperforms our hand-designed features, justifying our cognitively inspired approach. \textbf{All state dimensions contribute meaningfully.} Removing any single dimension causes noticeable performance degradation, with dialog progress ($d_t$) being the most impactful individual component, followed by user uncertainty ($u_t$) and slot dependency ($\rho_t$). \textbf{Knowledge Distillation enables continuous improvement.} Disabling it reduces final performance, confirming its role in facilitating long-term efficiency gains through systematic learning from S2's demonstrations.